Turn down for huat! This CNY, we’re bingeing on yuzu pineapple tarts, yusheng fish skin, pineapple lava cookies and more.

 Baker’s Brew, available online and at multiple locations including Great World City and Plaza Singapura

-A trio of millennials are the bakers behind Mdm Ling, whipping up goodies such as pineapple tarts, kueh bangkit, love letters and butter cookies for Chinese New Year.
-Some of the more unusual treats include cranberry pineapple balls, kopi siew dai cookies and golden yuan yang or seaweed chicken floss love letters.
-Cookies are also available in options like hae bee hiam, purple sweet potato and red velvet cheese.
+The bakers behind Mdm Ling are a trio of millennials, whipping up goodies such as pineapple tarts, love letters and butter cookies for Chinese New Year.
+Some of the more unusual treats include cranberry pineapple balls and seaweed chicken floss love letters.
+Cookies are also available in options like kopi siew dai, purple sweet potato and red velvet cheese.

 Mdm Ling Bakery, available online